 How to choose a wide format scanner

 You need a scanner.
-Before you make any decisions, or speak to someone, it’s best to first ask yourself some basic questions about how you want to use your scanner.
+But before you make any decisions or speak to someone, it’s often best to ask yourself some basic questions about how you want to use your scanner.

 - Photographs, artwork or line drawings